Computational Biology and Artificial Intelligence

 Artificial Intelligence and Machine Learning at the Milner Therapeutics Institute

-The aim of our computational research and artificial intelligence team, led by Dr Namshik Han is to create an atlas of disease mechanisms through the integration and interrogation of large multi-omic datasets.
-The team are using bespoke machine learning methods to identify new signatures of disease and therapeutic targets, as well as network analysis to gain a deep understanding of the underlying causes of disease.
-The team have an established track record of collaboration with industry (e.g. GSK, AstraZeneca and Storm Therapeutics) and drug discovery partners (e.g. through a renewed partnership with LifeArc and also with Cancer Research Horizons/CRUK Cambridge Centre ) through which they have developed and validated methodology with clear applications in drug discovery.
-The team works closely with researchers and clinicians throughout Cambridge who have unique patient datasets and disease models.
+The aim of our Computational Biology and Artificial Intelligence team, led by Dr Namshik Han, is to create an atlas of disease mechanisms through the integration and interrogation of large multi-modal datasets, including multi-omics.
+The team are using bespoke machine learning methods to identify new signatures of disease and therapeutic targets, as well as graph-based algorithms to gain a deep understanding of the underlying causes of disease.
+The team have an established track record of collaboration with industry (e.g. GSK, AstraZeneca and Storm Therapeutics) and drug discovery partners (e.g. through a renewed partnership with LifeArc and also with Cancer Research Horizons/CRUK Cambridge Centre) through which they have developed and validated methodology with clear applications in drug discovery.
+The team works closely with researchers and clinicians in Cambridge and internationally (Europe, USA, and South Korea) who have unique patient datasets and disease models.
 It is this sharing of cross-sector expertise that ensures results are biologically interpretable and can inform go/no go decision making in drug discovery.
-The team’s approaches have been applied to target identification and repositioning and are applicable across many areas of healthcare including early detection and personalised medicine.
+The team’s approaches have been applied to target identification, validation, prioritisation and repositioning/repurposing, as well as biomarker discovery, and are applicable across many areas of healthcare including early detection and personalised medicine.

 Discover our Research: